mojaloop/business-operations-framework-docs/docs/src/guide/Microfrontend-JAMStack.md

 # Micro-frontend - JAMStack design
 ## Overview
-Overview Diagram showing the deployment of the micro frontends to a CDN.<br>
+Overview Diagram showing the deployment of the micro frontends to a CDN.
 ::: warning Note:
 The deployment of the bounded context API is not covered in this diagram.
 :::